end91x/macroquad-pong/README.md

 ball.rs: Defines the Ball struct with methods for movement, drawing, collision detection, and resetting.

-constants.rs: Stores all game-related constants like dimensions and speeds.
+constants.rs: Stores all game-related constants like dimensions, speeds and colors.

 ## Dependencies